 The UK inventory is disaggregated into England, Scotland, Wales and Northern Ireland, with all default factors and emission factors carried over from the national inventory.
-In the 1990-2007 UK GHG inventory compilation, nitrogen excretion factors have been modified across all the UK using data from Ken Smith and Bruce Cottrill (ADAS, 2008).
+In the 1990-2008 UK GHG inventory compilation, nitrogen excretion factors have been modified across all the UK using data from Ken Smith and Bruce Cottrill (ADAS, 2008).

-Regional crop areas are obtained from the Defra June Agricultural Census for 1990, 1995, 1998 - 2007 (Defra, 2008), SEERAD (SEERAD, 2008) and DARD (DARD, 2008).
+Regional crop areas are obtained from the Defra June Agricultural Census for 1990, 1995, 1998 - 2008 (Defra, 2009), SEERAD (SEERAD, 2009) and DARD (DARD, 2009).
 Crop production data is taken from Agriculture in the UK and Basic Horticultural Statistics for the UK.
 The Welsh Assembly Government also provides crop area data in Wales for this inventory.

-Fertiliser applications are derived from regional crop areas and average application rates published in the British Survey of Fertiliser Practice for 1990, 1995, 1998 - 2007 (BSFP, 2008), which presents data for England and Wales, Scotland and Great Britain.
+Fertiliser applications are derived from regional crop areas and average application rates published in the British Survey of Fertiliser Practice for 1990, 1995, 1998 - 2008 (BSFP, 2009), which presents data for England and Wales, Scotland and Great Britain.
 Application rates in Northern Ireland are assumed to be the same as Scottish applications.
 In many cases, the sample size used to estimate fertiliser use in Scotland is considered too small to be sufficiently robust and in these cases, the Great Britain data are used.
 Where application rates are not available for particular crop types, the crop area is amalgamated with a similar crop with a known fertiliser application rate.
 Where annual applications are not available, fertiliser application for a different year are used.
+Livestock numbers are obtained from the Defra, SEERAD, the Welsh Assembly and DARD Agricultural Census data for 1990, 1995, 1998 - 2008.
+Cattle weights are estimated following the trend for the previous 5 years.